JetBrains/teamcity-documentation/topics/pinned-build.md

 [//]: # (title: Pinned Build)
 [//]: # (auxiliary-id: Pinned Build)

-A build can be "pinned" to prevent it from being removed when a clean\-up procedure is executed, as stipulated by the [clean-up policy](clean-up.md).
+A build can be _pinned_ to prevent it from being removed when a clean-up procedure is executed, as stipulated by the [clean-up policy](clean-up.md).

 To pin/unpin a build:
 * on the [Build Results page](working-with-build-results.md), select __Pin__ in the _Actions_ drop-down menu